 - Vitamins: thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), C, E, K, folate, choline

-- Good fats: linoleic Acid (LA), alpha-linolenic acid (ALA), gamma-linolenic acid (GLA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA)
+- Healthy fats: linoleic Acid (LA), alpha-linolenic acid (ALA), gamma-linolenic acid (GLA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA)

 Spirulina benefits include brain function and memory

 In addition to its nutritional benefits, spirulina protects the brain from free-radical damage by increasing the activity of two enzymes: catalase and glutathione peroxidase.
-In contrast to simple antioxidants, which can only neutralize single free radicals before becoming inactive, these enzymes can continue neutralizing free radicals for as long as they are provided with the proper vitamins and minerals.
-This makes these enzymes much more powerful than individual antioxidants.
-When they are functioning properly, they make the brain more resistant to aging.
+In contrast to simple antioxidants, which can only neutralize single free radicals before becoming inactive, these enzymes continue to work if they are provided with the proper vitamins and minerals.
+When they are functioning properly, they may help prevent memory loss.

 Spirulina benefits also include protection from Alzheimer’s disease by reducing levels of amyloid-beta proteins throughout the brain.
-People with Alzheimer’s disease have abnormally high concentrations of this protein, which accumulates into plaques and leads to severe memory loss and other problems.
-Animal subjects that eat spirulina are known to score higher on tests of memory and brain function.
+People with Alzheimer’s disease have abnormally high concentrations of this protein, which accumulates into plaques and leads to severe memory loss and other problems

 Spirulina reduces symptoms of rhinitis and asthma

-Spirulina also suppresses the creation of Th2 cells, a part of the immune system that can contribute to inflammation.
+Spirulina may suppress the creation of Th2 cells, a part of the immune system that can contribute to inflammation.
 In the case of rhinitis, asthma, or allergies, inflammation can be an unnecessary overreaction to pollen or other irritants.
-By decreasing the inflammatory response and relaxing the airways, spirulina can provide some relief.
-Furthermore, animal studies indicate that spirulina relaxes arteries and reduces the risk of atherosclerosis.
-And, spirulina has been shown to lower LDL cholesterol and triglyceride levels.
+By decreasing the inflammatory response and relaxing the airways, spirulina may provide some relief.
+Spirulina has also been linked to lower LDL cholesterol and triglyceride levels.

 Spirulina is available as a powder that be mixed with water or added to a smoothie, trail mix, or any recipe.
 To receive the benefits listed above, use 1 tablespoon.
 You can also buy it in energy bars and seasoned sunflower seeds.
-Spirulina is also available in capsule form, which is just as effective as eating it as a food.
-Try this amazing superfood, and let us know what you think.
+Spirulina is also available in capsule and tablet form.

 Originally published in 2014 and updated.